 From the editor:

-This is the tenth post in an ongoing series profiling microorganisms of particular significance in water and wastewater systems.
+This is the ninth post in an ongoing series profiling microorganisms of particular significance in water and wastewater systems.
 In this series we will cover microorganisms of many types including some that are beneficial, inhibitory and pathogenic.

 Coliforms are a group of gram-negative, rod-shaped bacteria that generally belong within the family of Enterobacteriaceae.
 They can be found naturally in soils and within the intestines of warm-blooded animals.
 Escherichia coli (E. coli), which was covered in a previous article in this series, is likely the most infamous species in the coliform group, as pathogenic strains, 0157:H7 and 0104:H4, have been responsible for several notable outbreaks of food and water-borne illnesses.
 The severity of E. coli symptoms can vary.
 They could include nausea, vomiting, mild fever, and headaches, or in severe cases, an infection could cause hemorrhagic diarrhea or kidney failure.